System Scope and Context

 External Frontends

-Web, mobile, and other user interfaces that provide user-facing applications leveraging AI capabilities.
-These frontends connect to the Agentic Layer via the OpenAI Chat Completion API to access coordinated AI services while maintaining their own user experience and business logic.
+Web, mobile, and other user-facing interfaces that connect to the Agentic Layer via the OpenAI Chat Completion API.
+They retain their own user experience and business logic and use the platform for AI interactions.

 External Agents

-AI agents running outside the platform that need to integrate with or leverage the centralized AI orchestration capabilities.
-These agents connect to the Agentic Layer via the A2A (Agent-to-Agent) protocol, enabling standardized inter-agent communication.
-They may include existing AI systems, specialized agents, or third-party AI services that benefit from the governance and routing provided by the Agentic Layer.
+AI agents running outside the platform that integrate with the Agentic Layer over the A2A (Agent-to-Agent) protocol.
+These can be existing AI systems, specialized agents, or third-party services that interact with platform-managed agents through a standardized protocol.

 Apps

-Applications that leverage AI capabilities through the AG-UI protocol.
-This protocol provides a standardized interface for applications to interact with AI agents and services managed by the Agentic Layer.
+Applications that interact with the Agentic Layer via the AG-UI protocol.
+AG-UI provides a standardized interface for applications to communicate with agents and services managed by the Agentic Layer.

 External Tool Servers

-External tools and services that AI agents can access through the MCP (Model Context Protocol).
-These tool servers provide capabilities such as database access, file operations, API integrations, and other services that agents can invoke during task execution.
-The Agentic Layer’s Tool Gateway manages these connections.
+Tools and services exposed to agents through the MCP (Model Context Protocol).
+Examples include database access, file operations, and API integrations.
+The Agentic Layer’s Tool Gateway brokers these connections.

 System Interactions